The PoetTuesday, August 23, 2011

 But my very favourite poem made me want to grab the people I love the most and wrap them up in a ginormous bear hug, as if by simply loving them enough I could halt the very passage of time.
 So here it is.

-By Wendy Cope
+The Widow by Wendy Cope

 I like this piece.
 I think you'd like it too.